Carnival Luminosa: Coronavirus pandemic

 On 29 February 2020, a 68-year-old Italian man in critical condition was transferred from Costa Luminosa to a hospital in the Cayman Islands due to heart issues.
 On 12 March 2020, the Health Services Authority of the Cayman Islands announced that the man was their first confirmed coronavirus case.
 His death was announced two days later.

 On 5 March 2020 the vessel left Fort Lauderdale for a transatlantic cruise.
 Two people disembarked with symptoms of the coronavirus in Puerto Rico.
-Subsequently, on 13 March 2020, it was confirmed to be due to coronavirus disease 2019 – the first known cases in Puerto Rico.
+Subsequently, on 13 March 2020, it was confirmed to be due to COVID-19 – the first known cases in Puerto Rico.
 One of the two persons died several days later.
 Because of the virus outbreak several sick passengers were left at Tenerife and passengers were placed under quarantine in their rooms.
 The ship was not allowed to dock in Spain.
 It docked at Marseille, France, discharging sick passengers who flew home distributing the virus, and went to Savona where the rest of the passengers were disembarked on 23 March, many of them sick.
 After the disembarkation at Marseille, French authorities confirmed 36 people with COVID-19 infection.
 On 21 March local news in Puerto Rico reported the death of the quarantined Italian woman.
 On 7 April, a Miami lawyer filed a lawsuit against Costa Cruises over mishandling and allowing passengers to sail aboard Costa Luminosa despite having flu-like symptoms.